Property Claims Examiners

 - Resolve complex, severe exposure claims, using high service oriented file handling.

-Property Claims Examiners with little to no experience tend to make between $37880 and $47590 while the more experienced ones make over $77910 per year.
+Property Claims Examiners with little to no experience tend to make between $39620 and $50020 while the more experienced ones can earn over $81390 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Property Claims Examiner is to move to a higher paying state like DC.
-Right now, the highest paying states for Property Claims Examiners are DC, AK, NJ, CA and CT.
+One of the easiest ways to increase your salary as a Property and Casualty Insurance Claims Examiner is to move to a higher paying state like CT.
+Right now, the highest paying states for Property Claims Examiners are CT, MA, NJ, DC and AK.

-3 other factors that can increase your salary as A Property Claims Examiner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Property and Casualty Insurance Claims Examiner is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Property Claims Examiners what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Property Claims Examiners what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons